Endometriosis can be suspected

 - + for typical and deep endometriosis

-deep dyspareunea if a low deep endometriosis or a low situated cystic ovarian endometriosis
+- deep dyspareunia in deep endometriosis or cystic ovarian endometriosis

-- hypogastric pain generally radiating to the back ;
+Generally hypogastric pain, generally radiating to the back ;

-- pain radiation in the anterior part of the upper leg suggests cystic ovarian endometriosis
+- radiation in the anterior part of the upper leg suggests cystic ovarian endometriosis

 - Urinary symptoms.
 Frequency, urgency, bladder pain, and occasionally bloody urine may occur when endometriosis has involved the bladder.

 - not useful for superficial Endometriosis (occasionally felt as shots)